Sean Penn's Ukraine documentary to premiere in Berlin

-BERLIN (AP) — Sean Penn’s film about the war in Ukraine, “Superpower,” will have its world premier at this year’s Berlin film festival, organizers said Monday.
+BERLIN (AP) — Sean Penn’s film about the war in Ukraine, “Superpower,” will have its world premiere at this year’s Berlin film festival, organizers said Monday.

-The documentary will run outside the main competition, which features 18 movies this year including John Trengrove’s “Manodrome” with Jesse Eisenberg and Adrien Brody.
+The documentary will run outside the main competition, which features 18 movies this year including John Trengove’s “Manodrome” with Jesse Eisenberg and Adrien Brody.

 Organizers said the Berlinale will pay special tribute this year to Ukraine and the protests in Iran.

-Note: This story has been updated to correct the spelling of director John Trengove’s last name.